ibm-cloud-docs/assistant-data/architecture.md

 - **TAS**: Performs model inferencing, which means it identifies the best-matching intents and entities in the user input.
 TAS stands for Train and Serve, but it mostly serves up the existing models.
 The TAS microservice loads the models from MinIO storage into memory and runs the models to find intents.
 The TAS microservice is called from the NLU microservice by using LiteLinks.
 TAS and the ED-MM microservices are based on a model-mesh pattern.
 (For more information, see [Model mesh](#architecture-model-mesh).)
 If needed, TAS calls other microservices from the language understanding pipeline.
 Specifically, it calls SireG for tokenization, ED-MM for contextual entities (by using gRPC), and Spellcheck to correct misspellings.
 For intent recogniton, the TAS microservice requires word-embeddings data, which is provided by the CLU Embedding microservice.

+- **TF-MM**: The tensor flow model mesh microservice manages the universal sentence encoder and auto-encoder models to improve off-topic and irrelevant intent recognition.
+Introduced with the 1.5.0 release.

 - **UI**: The web application that virtual assistant builders use to create skills and assistants.

 ## Data sources